neuefische/wd-flipped-classroom-curriculum/sessions/css-responsive/README.md

 ### Which important problem will we solve today?

-Websites need to work for a wide variety of devices, from mobile phones to desktop computers.
-We need to make sure that our websites are responsive to the size of the screen they are being viewed on.
-There are also accessibility features that can affect how a website should be displayed, like high contrast mode, or reducing animations.
+- Our Websites need to adapt responsively to a wide variety of devices
+  - from mobile phones to desktop computers.
+- There are accessibility features that can also affect how a website should be displayed
+  - high contrast mode
+  - reducing animations.

 Media queries and relative units help to accomplish this.

 ### Why is the content of today's block that important for the students?

-Responsive design is important for all websites, because it allows them to be viewed on a wide variety of devices.
-It also helps to make sure that websites are accessible to all users.
+- Responsive design allows users to view your website on a **wide variety of devices**.
+- It also ensures **accessibility to all users**.

 ### Pose a question to be answered by the end of the block!